pretix/pretix-docs/docs/guides/payment/index.md

 ### Hiding payment providers

 pretix allows you to hide a payment provider in your shop and only display it to users who followed a certain link.
-This can be useful if, for example, your audience mostly consists of individual customers, but also includes some businesses clients.
+This can be useful if, for example, your audience mostly consists of private individuals, but also includes some business clients.

 In order to hide a payment provider, navigate to :navpath:Your Event → :fa3-wrench: Settings → Payment: and click the :btn-icon:fa3-gear: Settings: button next to the payment provider which you want to hide.
 Check the box next to "Hide payment method".